chilts/12factor-config/README.md

         default  : false,
     },
     env : {
-        env      : 'NODE_ENV',
+        // you really shouldn't use this, but some people/packages do env      : 'NODE_ENV',
         type     : 'enum',
         values   : [ 'development', 'test', 'stage', 'production', ],